seamusdemora/PiFormulae/Networking-aSimplerAlternative.md

       ```

 2. And that's it - that is *all the configuration required*!
 After saving the  `/etc/networks/interfaces` file, you may `reboot`.
 For reasons that are not yet clear to me, I had to perform a "cold boot" (i.e. pull power, then re-apply) on some systems instead of a `reboot`.

+3. Oh - a [*word to the wise*](https://idioms.thefreedictionary.com/word+to+the+wise) before moving on. *If you are setting up a static/fixed IP address*, you should verify that it is actually working!
+One obvious thing to do is make an SSH connection to the fixed-IP host you've just provisioned.
+Another thing is to verify that the static IP host has DNS; i.e. from your SSH connection to your static-configured host try `ping google.com` or something similar.
+A working DNS is imperative for things such as system timekeeping!